M577 command post carrier: Australia

 In 1965 the Australian Army purchased 58 M577A1s in 1965 with some vehicles immediately shipped to Vietnam for operational duty with the 1st APC Troop.
-Operational experience with the M113A1 showed that vehicles of this family were vulnerable to hull damage from enemy mines, and an indigenous armour upgrade kit was soon developed and fitted to all vehicles.
-The upgraded armour consisted of a folded aluminium plate installed under each sponson for the first three road wheels on each side of the vehicle.
-In 1970, a further 38mm of aluminium armour was fitted along the entire bottom of the hull, which greatly reduced crew and passenger casualties even from large mines.
-This armour upgrade package was subsequently fitted to all M577s (and other M113 vehicles) purchased to replace those lost during the war.
+Operational experience with the M113A1 showed that vehicles of this family were vulnerable to hull damage from enemy mines, and an indigenous armor upgrade kit was soon developed and fitted to all vehicles.
+The upgraded armor consisted of a folded aluminum plate installed under each sponson for the first three road wheels on each side of the vehicle.
+In 1970, a further 38 mm of aluminum armor was fitted along the entire bottom of the hull, which greatly reduced crew and passenger casualties even from large mines.
+This armor upgrade package was subsequently fitted to all M577s (and other M113 vehicles) purchased to replace those lost during the war.

 In Australian service the M577A1 ACV was originally fitted with both U.S. and British radio sets, reflecting the dual origins of their pieces of major equipment.
 Vehicles would normally carry up to five sets e.g. three AN/GRC-125, one AN/VRC-49 and one AN/GRC-106.
 AS-1729/VRC antennae were mounted on the vehicle's roof, and an RC-292 antenna could be set up outside the vehicle when it was static to provided significantly more range for the vehicle's radios.

-Commencing in 2002 as part of the Land 106 program, the M113 Major Upgrade Project saw 43 M577A1 ACVs upgraded to local AS3 standard and redesignated as the M113AS3 ACV.
+Commencing in 2002 as part of the Land 106 program, the M113 major upgrade project saw 43 M577A1 ACVs upgraded to local AS3 standard and redesignated as the M113AS3 ACV.
 The upgrade package consisted of: